widoriezebos/Thoth/Documentation/Writers/Skins.md

 #### Generic variables for all templates
 The following variables are defined for all templates

+- **servername** the name of the server as specified by the configuration.
+Type: String
 - **context** is the name of the context.
 Type: String
 - **skinbase** is the absolute path to the root of the active Skin’s resources.
 Type: String
 - **contexturl** is absolute path to the current context.
 If Thoth is not located in the root of the web container then this path includes the path into the Thoth web context.
 Type: String